U210709718/CENG-4501-Software-Design-Patterns/README.md

 - ![Alt text](PICS/SingletonPattern.png)
 - 🟡 **Command Pattern**
   Example: Remote control which closes Lights or another IOT devices connected to the remote by a command!
+  - Concrete Invoker could be : remote control.
+  - Concrete Command could be : TurnOnLightCommand.
+  - Reciver is the Light class which has On(); and Off Methods.

   ![Alt text](PICS/CommandPattern.png)